jstrieb/github-stats/README.md

    Personal access token must have permissions: `read:user` and `repo`
 2. Fork the repository
 3. Add a GitHub secret with the personal access token
+4. Star this repo if you like it!

 </details>